kldzj/named-pipes/README.md

 // receiver.connect() will fail if socket does not exist await receiver.connect();

-sender.write('hello world');
+// use the convenience write method sender.write('hello world');
+// or create a stream you can pipe into const stream = sender.getWritableStream();
+someSourceStream.pipe(stream);

 // once you're done, destroy the server,
 // this will close all existing connections